 During our extensive research into the viability of getting a pet hedgehog, we looked at how easy it would be to look after a hedgehog and care for them.
 This was an essential step to ensure we were making the right decision in getting a hedgehog as a pet.

-The size of the cage and what the cage is made of can impact the lifespan of hedgehogs.
+The size of the cage and what the cage is made of can impact the lifespan of a hedgehog.
 Having a small cramped cage can be detrimental to their well-being as the small space can make them stressed.
 The materials used in the manufacture of the cage need to be carefully assessed as some materials can be toxic to hedgehogs.

 After the hedgehog, the next most expensive purchase decision will be the cage and it’s imperative to make sure you get not only the right size of cage but the right cage.
 We chose the Zoo Zone 2 Habitat large cage for our hedgehog.